-*This tour has already happened and was a complete success!
-I will be running more group tours to India and other locations in 2021 once it is safe to do so.
-If you would like to be kept up to date, please email me on firstname.lastname@example.org and I will let you know when the tours are planned and on sale.
-Also follow me on Instagram here for announcements!*
+*This tour has happened and was a complete success!
+I will be running more group tours to India and other locations in the future.
+If you would like to be kept up to date, please email me at email@example.com and I will let you know when the tours are planned and on sale.
+Also, follow me on Instagram here for announcements!*

 Sun 1st March – Sat 14th March 2020